-- 11.3.1 Cardiff Sixth Form College acknowledges its duty under the Equality Act (2010) to protect our learners who may face work-place discrimination due to one of nine potential protected characteristics, including:
+- 13.3.1.
+Cardiff Sixth Form College acknowledges its duty under the Equality Act (2010) to protect our students who may face work-place discrimination due to one of nine potential protected characteristics, including:

 - age;

 - disability;

 - gender reassignment;

 - marriage or civil partnership;

 - pregnancy and maternity;

 - race;

 - religion or belief;

 - sex;

 - sexual orientation.

-- 11.3.2 Alongside the Wellbeing Officer, we will provide optimal support to the learner to allow them to feel confident and at ease on observation, regardless of characteristic.
-In addition to PSE, we offer individual and year group support, encouraging acceptance of workplace diversity and equality and challenging stereotypes.
+- 13.3.2.
+Alongside the Wellbeing Officer, we will provide optimal support to the student to allow them to feel confident and at ease on observation, regardless of characteristic.
+In addition to PSHE, we offer individual and year group support, encouraging acceptance of workplace diversity and equality and challenging stereotypes.

-12.0 Safeguarding
+14.0 Safeguarding

-12.1 To ensure our learners' safety when on work observation, we conduct all aforementioned health and safety checks.
-Any employer which does not provide the expected documentation, or has not been deemed to be suitable to pass our visit assessment, cannot be approved and therefore, the College or the individual will be required to find an alternative.

-12.2 Whilst on observation, learners will be given a direct contact number for the Work Observation Coordinator, Senior Management, our Designated Safeguarding Lead, and our College's Independent Listener whom they can contact if there are any issues with their observation.
+- 14.1.
+To ensure our students' safety when on work observation, we conduct all aforementioned health and safety checks.
+Any employer which does not provide the expected documentation, or has not been deemed to be suitable to pass our visit assessment, cannot be approved and therefore, the College or the individual will be required to find an alternative. - 14.2.
+Whilst on observation, students will be given a direct contact number for Senior Management on duty, our Designated Safeguarding Person, and other pastoral staff, whom they can contact if there are any issues with their observation.

-13.0 Staff Development
+15.0 Staff Development

-13.1 It is our ethos to develop ourselves personally and professionally in life-long learning and continuous professional development.
-Each staff member of the Careers Department will be encouraged to undertake an IOSH certificate in Health & Safety for Work Observation Personnel to be certified to conduct appropriate, efficient and compliant work observation Health & Safety assessment visits.
-Further enhanced training in risk assessments and Educational Visit Coordination (EVC) may also be explored to allow for continuous professional development in this field.
+15.1.
+It is our ethos to develop ourselves personally and professionally in life-long learning and continuous professional development.
+In future academic years, each staff member of the Careers & HE provision will be encouraged to undertake an IOSH certificate in Health & Safety for Work Observation Personnel to be certified to conduct appropriate, efficient and compliant work observation Health & Safety assessment visits.
+Further enhanced training in risk assessments and Educational Visit Coordination